 There are options for the authorities to delay transit through the harbour, this may involve documentary checks, document and cargo examination, in the case of restricted cargoes, it may be that the release of the vehicle will depend upon the authority of departments other than customs.

-There are two further elements which have to be considered, but which haven’t yet been addressed above.
+There are two further elements that have to be considered, but which haven’t yet been addressed above.
 Those being Duty and VAT.

 VAT on imported cargo is likely to be accounted for in the quarterly returns of all VAT registered traders.
 Non-registered traders are likely to have to pay VAT at the prevailing rate, during the importation process.
 So cash-flow may well be impacted, in particular for non registered importers.

-The essential message which traders must absorb and prepare for is that things for many companies are going to be considerably changed.
-Businesses who have previously traded only with EU suppliers and customers will have to alter their invoicing and documentary practices.
+The essential message which traders must absorb and prepare for is that things for many companies have changed considerably in 2021.
+Businesses that have previously traded only with EU suppliers and customers will have to alter their invoicing and documentary practices.
 All future dealings with EU customers and suppliers will have to be negotiated with a clear agreement over the INCOTERMS which are going to be applied.

-It may, therefore, be necessary to formally negotiate who is going to have responsibility for each customs clearance charge, who pays any duty which may apply, plus any other gaps in trading terms which may currently exist.
+It may, therefore, be necessary to formally negotiate who is going to have responsibility for each customs clearance charge, who pays any duty which may apply, plus any other gaps in trading terms that may currently exist.
 When shipping cargo under DAP terms, it is advised that the parties agree whether that is strict DAP or DAP Cleared.
 Whichever version of DAP is used, must be stipulated on the invoice.

 Have a Question?

 Have a customs clearance or transport question?